golemfactory/golem-architecture/arch-snapshot/arch.md

 - Link to external documentation describing details

 ### ExeUnits
-Abstractly speaking, ExeUnit performs work on behalf of the Requestor utilizing Provider's resources.
+Abstractly speaking, *an* ExeUnit performs work on behalf of the Requestor utilizing Provider's resources.
 What this work pertains to is part of the Agreement negotiated by the Provider and Requestor.
+The negotiation selects which ExeUnit will be used.

 The following graph describes the lifetime and operation of an ExeUnit:
 ```mermaid